-Asdot Default Format in Cisco IOS Release 12.0(32)S12, and 12.4(24)T community attributes are used to configure, filter, and identify routes for VRF instances and MPLS VPNs.
+The following example shows how to filter traffic by creating an extended BGP community list to control outbound routes.
+In Cisco IOS Release 12.0(32)S12, 12.4(24)T, and later releases, extended BGP communities support 4-byte autonomous system numbers in the regular expressions in asdot format only.
+Extended community attributes are used to configure, filter, and identify routes for VRF instances and MPLS VPNs.
 The ip extcommunity-listcommand is used to configure named or numbered extended community lists.
 All of the standard rules of access lists apply to the configuration of extended community lists.
 Regular expressions are supported by the expanded range of extended community list numbers.